Surveillance and Monitoring

 - Security arrangements for sharing footage, for example, when used as evidence in court hearings, should be included in the setting's written policy.

-When considering any use of surveillance and monitoring in Children's Homes, it is important to balance the rights and freedoms of children, visitors and staff with the need for and purpose of the surveillance.
+When considering any use of surveillance and monitoring in the Home, it is important to balance the rights and freedoms of children, visitors and staff with the need for and purpose of the surveillance.

 The Human Rights Act 1998; Data Protection Act 2018; Protection of Freedoms Act 2012 (POFA) (which regulates surveillance systems) and the Freedom of Information Act 2000 (FOIA) provide a framework to enable this balance to be achieved, and it is important that all guidance and regulations are adhered to.